ValorNaram/fosmbot/files/privacypolicy.md

   - view this text

 **Definitions**
-Bot
+bot
   - a program you can chat with (in Telegram) which executes a pre-defined set of commands as the user wants.
-A bot usually automates some things and helps human to concentrate on other buisness.
+A bot usually automates some things and helps to concentrate on other buisness.
 Our group(s)
   - The ones prefixed/suffixed with "OSM" or "OpenStreetMap", "HOT" and "Humanitarian OpenStreetMap" in their name.
 But exceptions exists.
 We
-  - The OpenStreetMap Community developing and utilizing the Bot Interactions (with our groups):
+  - The OpenStreetMap Community developing and utilizing the bot Interactions (with our groups):
   - Interactions are joins, sending messages, leaves and sending media.
 In this case you are a member of one or more of our groups.
 Authorized groups:
-  - Groups which are allowed to use that Bot.
-A group having the Bot does not necessary mean that that group is an authorized one.
-To check if a group is authorized, just issue `/authorizegroup` in a group the Bot is in. in private
+  - Groups which are allowed to use that bot.
+A group having the bot does not necessary mean that that group is an authorized one.
+To check if a group is authorized, just issue `/authorizegroup` in a group the bot is in. in private
   - chat with this bot or more general "a chat with a single account/bot"

 **General**
-Bot owner: @valornaram
+bot owner: @valornaram

-This Bot exists to keep spammers away from our groups.
+This bot exists to keep spammers away from our groups.
 For that the bot collects some data about each member in our group:
   - Your telegram internal id
   - Your username
   - Your first- & last name